Let's Talk About Cannabidiol (CBD)

 Cannabis and marijuana are terms often used interchangeably but read: They are not the same thing.
 Think of cannabis as the mothership, where CBD, marijuana, and hemp come from.
 Marijuana only refers to parts and/or strain of the cannabis plant containing high levels of THC (more on this later).

-People have widely reported that CBD is helpful for a slew of conditions ranging from anxiety and insomnia to gastrointestinal problems and chronic pain.
+People have widely reported that CBD is helpful for a slew of conditions: CBD for anxiety, CBD for insomnia, CBD for gastrointestinal problems, CBD for chronic pain, even CBD for neuroprotective properties to help treat symptoms of dementia.
 Keep in mind, CBD is FDA-approved for only one medication called Epidiolex, which treats the seizures resulting from two severe types of epilepsy, Lennox-Gastaut syndrome and Dravet syndrome, in patients two years of age and older.
 Using it for anything else is at your own risk, so always talk with your doctor before you try it.

 Is CBD Legal?